Deecey01/WEB_DEV_CC_repo/README.md

 - CSS
 - JavaScript

-## Usage

-To use the leaderboard, follow these steps:

-1. Clone the repository: `git clone https://github.com/YourUsername/YourRepository.git`
-2. Open the `index.html` file in your web browser.
-3. The leaderboard will load and display the top contributors and their points.

 Feel free to modify the code to customize the design or integrate it into your own project!

 ## API